 Sampling: we extract patches of images associated to the terrain truth,

-Apply the model to the full image: we generate a nice landcover map!
+Inference: Apply the model to the full image, to generate a nice landcover map!

 The first step to apply deep learning techniques to real world datasets is sampling.
 The existing framework of OTB offers great tools for pixel wise or object oriented classification/regression tasks.
 On the deep learning side, nets like CNNs are trained over patches of images rather than batches of single pixel.
 Hence the first application of OTBTF we will present targets the patches sampling and is called PatchesExtraction.

-Repeat the previously described steps for the second vector layer terrain_truth_B.shp.
+Repeat the previously described steps for the second label image (terrain_truth_epsg32654_B.tif).
 Open the data in QGIS to check that the samples locations are correctly generated.

 Now we should have two vector layers: